aau-giraf/web-api/README.md

 Once the API is running locally you can navigate to http://localhost:5000/swagger/ to see and tryout requests to the endpoints.
 We recommend keeping a text file with often-used DTOs and bearer tokens as part of your workflow.

 3. (Optional) To login via swagger:
-  - Make a Account/Login request with valid login-info (username: `Tobias`, password: `password`)
+  - Make an Account/Login request with valid login-info (username: `Tobias`, password: `password`)
   - Copy the `data` field containing the token.
   - Click on the green Authorize button (Or the padlocks)
   - Write `bearer [your-token]` (note the space) in the input-field.
   - Click Authorize and close the pop-up.
-  - You are now authorized and can make autorized requests.
+  - You are now authorized and can make authorized requests.

 5. Let weekplanner use the local database and Giraf web_api server
   - In the weekplanner repository in the …/weekplanner/assets/environments.json file line 2 change the “http://srv.giraf.cs.aau.dk/PROD/API” to